zerotech-studio/zack/README.md

 # 📈 Zack: A Simple Backtesting Engine in Zig 📉

-Welcome to ZigZagTrader!
+Welcome to Zack!
 This project is a lightweight yet powerful backtesting engine for trading strategies, written entirely in Zig ⚡.
 It allows you to test your trading ideas against historical market data to see how they might have performed.

 ## 🤔 What is it?

-ZigZagTrader simulates the process of trading based on a predefined strategy using historical OHLCV (Open, High, Low, Close, Volume) data.
+Zack simulates the process of trading based on a predefined strategy using historical OHLCV (Open, High, Low, Close, Volume) data.
 It processes data bar-by-bar, generates trading signals, simulates order execution, manages a virtual portfolio, and reports the performance.

 ## ✨ Why Zig?